jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-linux-monitoring-and-job-control.md

 * [Linux-Fu: Keeping Things Running](http://hackaday.com/2017/03/10/linux-fu-keeping-things-running/#more-246002)
 * [The Process Model of Linux Application Development](http://www.informit.com/articles/article.aspx?p=397655&seqNum=6)
 * [8 Linux commands for effective process management](https://opensource.com/article/18/9/linux-commands-process-management)

+# Job Control
+job control refers to control of jobs by a shell, especially interactively, where a "job" is a shell's representation for a process group.
+Basic job control features are the suspending, resuming, or terminating of all processes in the job/process group; more advanced features can be performed by sending signals to the job.
+Job control is of particular interest in Unix due to its multiprocessing, and should be distinguished from job control generally, which is frequently applied to sequential execution (batch processing).

+* The `shell` is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.
+* a process group denotes a collection of one or more processes.
+Among other things, a process group is used to control the distribution of a signal; when a signal is directed to a process group, the signal is delivered to each process that is a member of the group.
+* a session denotes a collection of one or more process groups.
+A process may not create a process group that belongs to another session; furthermore, a process is not permitted to join a process group that is a member of another session
+* a process is the instance of a computer program that is being executed by one or many threads

 # Job Control Commands
 * [Job Control Commands](http://tldp.org/LDP/abs/html/x9644.html)